o-t-w/blog/src/content/blog/dark-mode-svg.md

 <svg style="color-scheme: light dark;" fill="light-dark(black, white)" viewBox="0 0 10 10" xmlns="http://www.w3.org/2000/svg" id="circle"><circle cx="5" cy="5" r="5"/></svg>
 ```

 The `color-scheme` property inside the SVG is effectively saying "these are the color schemes I can support", but the actual scheme used by the SVG can be controlled from outside, either by the `color-scheme` CSS property, or by a `color-scheme` meta tag in the `<head>` of the HTML document.
-The code inside the SVG file defines which color themes the SVG is capable of, and the code in the HTML document specifies which theme it wants to use.
+The code inside the SVG file defines which color themes the SVG is capable of and the code in the HTML document specifies which theme it wants to use.

 ```html
 <img width="40px" src="/circle.svg" alt="">